ctrl-alt-del/devenv/language/php/php.md

 ```

 ### Parse path info
-To get the parameters of a url, I cut the url with `/` and put all items into an array excpet the first one.
+To get the parameters of a url, I cut the url with `/` and put all items into an array except the first one.
 ```php
 $params = explode( "/", substr( @$_SERVER['PATH_INFO'], 1 ) );
 ```